ART/VCDMA Course Descriptions

 Prerequisite: Senior Art Majors Only or Permission of Instructor.
 Professional Orientation: the students will be exposed to the problems of the artist in dealing with the public: marketing, displaying, and sound business practices; gallery and museum relations; and goals, purposes, and operations of art museums and galleries.
 Visitations to museums and galleries in Baltimore; Washington, DC; New York; and/or other major art centers will be scheduled.

-Prerequisites: Junior/Senior Standing; Permission only and at least 24 credit hours in area of concentration.
-This advanced internship and apprenticeship course is intended to help students in Art and VCDMA make their way into the professional art, design/multimedia, and visual communications world.
+Prerequisites: Junior/Senior Standing; Permission only and at least 24 credit hours in an area of concentration.
+This advanced internship and apprenticeship course is intended to help students in ART (Studio) and VCDMA make their way into the professional art, design/multimedia, and visual communications world.
 The class serves as a bridge between students both professionals in the various art/design industries and students.

-Prerequisites: ART 496.
-This course is a continuation of ART 496 3D animation & modeling.
+Prerequisites: VCDM 496.
+This course is a continuation of VCDM 496 3D animation & modeling.
 Students are instructed and guided through advanced techniques for modeling, rendering, rigging, lighting and setup for animation.
 Advanced character, scene and object design as well as 3D simulation will also be covered.
 The course provides training in advanced compositing techniques, animation and modeling used in real-world studio situations.

-Note: There are separate sections and credits for ART 498 for ART (BA, Fine Arts) and VCDMA (BS) students.
-Please see Program Coordinator and Academic Advisor to be placed in the correct section.
-Prior to enrolling in ART 498, students must successfully pass a portfolio review by the faculty that reflects a comprehensive representation of program course work.
+Note: There are separate sections and credits for ART 498 for ART (BA, Fine Arts) and VCDM 498 for VCDMA (BS) students.
+Please see the Program Coordinator and Academic Advisor to be placed in the correct section.
+Prior to enrolling in VCDM 498, students must successfully pass a portfolio review by the faculty that reflects a comprehensive representation of program course work.
 In addition, the student must submit an approved, typed proposal of their senior thesis exhibition concept.
-Students must demonstrate a cross section of comprehensive work and must submit a minimum of 20 or more pieces for faculty review prior to exhibition.
-All work for senior show must be completed no later than the semester "prior" to taking ART 498 and must be approved, a year is suggested.
+Students must demonstrate a cross-section of comprehensive work and must submit a minimum of 20 or more pieces for faculty review prior to the exhibition.
+All work for the senior show must be completed no later than the semester "prior" to taking VCDM 498 and must be approved, a year is suggested.
 It is also expected that the student has completed a series of upper-level and advanced ART or VCDMA courses (300-400) prior to signing up for this course.

-Prerequisite: Fine Arts Majors and Minors and Permission only.
-Advanced study for fine arts majors who desire further study in a particular area.
+Prerequisite: Fine Arts Majors, VCDMA Majors and Minors, and Permission only.
+Advanced study for fine arts majors who desire a further study in a particular area.
 May be repeated for a maximum of 6 semester hours.
 The student must have taken two or more courses in the area in which he/she elects to do independent study and have an average of 3.0 or better in that area.
-Consent of the instructor and department chairman is required before a student is permitted to register for any independent study course.
+The consent of the instructor and department chairman is required before a student is permitted to register for an independent study course.